open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 5. **Start contributing**: When you click on the name of a repository, you'll be taken to its GitHub page, where you can explore issues that are open and ready for contribution, knowing that the community around this project is active and your contributions will be welcomed.

+Understanding how to contribute to open source involves not only coding but also participating in discussions, reporting bugs, and improving documentation.
 By using OpenSauced, you can streamline the process of finding open source projects to work on and focus on contributing to the projects that align with your interests and goals.

 ## Onboarding in a New Project